Legal Fraud Attorney

 - The injured party’s reliance on its truth;

 - The injured party’s right to rely thereon; and

 - The injured party’s consequent and proximate injury.

+If an attorney was fraudulant, dishonest and hid an error that damaged your case, contact our Phoenix concealment attorney for assistance.
 Courts split on whether an attorney opinion can satisfy the “representation of fact” requirement.
 If there is a fiduciary duty to disclose, then a failure to disclose by the attorney satisfies the “representation of fact” requirement.